Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/deltastream-configs.md

 GROUP BY product_id
 ```

-## YAML-Only Resource Configurations
+## YAML-only resource configurations

 DeltaStream supports two types of model definitions for infrastructure components:

-1. **Managed Resources (Models)** - Automatically included in the dbt DAG
+1. **Managed Resources (Models)** - Automatically included in the dbt <Term id="dag'>
 2. **Unmanaged Resources (Sources)** - Created on-demand using specific macros

-### Should You Use Managed or Unmanaged Resources?
+### Should you use managed or unmanaged resources?

-If you plan to be able to recreate all the infrastructure in different environments and/or use graph operators to execute only the creation of specific resources and downstream transformations, you should use managed resources.
-Otherwise, it might be simpler to use unmanaged resources to avoid placeholder files.
+- Use managed resources if you plan to recreate all the infrastructure in different environments and/or use graph operators to execute only the creation of specific resources and downstream transformations.
+- Otherwise, it might be simpler to use unmanaged resources to avoid placeholder files.

-### Managed Resources (Models)
+### Managed resources (models)

 Managed resources are automatically included in the dbt DAG and defined as models: